A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 A day well spent at Asahiyama Zoo!
 So far my favourite zoo in Japan and in the whole world.
 The entrance fee was surprisingly cheap (600 JPY) given the quality of the zoo.

-The zoo and the cages were designed in the way that maximizes the interaction between the animals and the visitors while everyone’s safety is guaranteed.
-The entire compound was clean and not a bit of unpleasant smell that one would expect in a typical zoo.
+The zoo and the cages were designed in a way that maximizes the interaction between the animals and the visitors while everyone’s safety is guaranteed.
+The entire compound was clean and did not have a bit of the unpleasant smell that one would expect in a typical zoo.
 We had a feeling that the animals were well taken care of – they were clean and so were their habitats.

 Image credit: Shao Hua